Quote I find television very educating. Every time...

 Quotes to Explore

-inspirational quotes - Image for quote : There’s no abiding success without commitment.
+inspirational quotes - Image for quote : Action may not always bring happiness, but there is no happiness without action.